Where can I get home insurance coverage with a Pit Bull?

 Statistics show that out of all the attacks from these breeds, 82% of them were on adults and 68% were on children.
 Out of all the fatalities from dog attacks, the three most dangerous breeds were responsible for 65%.
 They were also responsible for maiming 68% of the people.
 Approximately 75% of the attacks were noted as first time attacks.

 Medical costs range between one and two billion dollars every year for victims of dog attacks.
 Dog bite insurance claims increase every year, from $345 million in 2002 to $356 million in 2007.

 An average claim is approximately $25,000 to $30,000 so your insurance liability should be able to adequately cover at least that much.
 If you are not sure how much insurance you need for your pit bull, check with your agent.

-Since pit bulls are considered to be an aggressive breed, it is somewhat costly to have home insurance coverage with a pit bull.
+Since pit bulls are considered to be an aggressive breed, it is somewhat costly to have additional coverage on top of homeowners insurance with a pit bull.
 Many people debate whether the pit bull is truly an aggressive breed or if they are a merely a product of their environment.

-Either way, the dog owner is ultimately responsible for all consequences resulting from his dog’s behavior.
-Since dog owners have liability for their breeds it is imperative to have home insurance that covers them no matter what the cost.
+Either way, the dog owner is ultimately responsible for all consequences resulting from their dog’s behavior.
+Since dog owners have liability for their breeds, it is imperative to have a homeowners policy that covers them no matter what the cost.

-Shopping around to get the best rates may help you save some money on your premiums.
+Shopping around to get the best rates may help you save some money on your premiums even if you don’t own common breeds that aren’t usually covered, it may just take some digging.
 You may be able to find home insurance coverage that includes your pit bull or you may be able to purchase a separate rider that covers aggressive breeds.

 Whichever insurance policy you get, be sure it specifies your particular breed of dog.
 To request rates now for home insurance, enter your ZIP code!